eugeneilyin/mdi-norm/README.md

 <svg/>
 ```

-If your icons have semantic meaning, youâ€™ll need to manually specify `title` prop with related meaning.
+If your icons have semantic meaning, you’ll need to manually specify `title` prop with related meaning.
 For example `<IconCakeRounded title="Add birthday reminder" ... />` icon will be rendered as:

 ```jsx